 I believe because he has a streak of an uncharacteristic asshole, manipulating people like the pawns on a chess-set enough to make Blake Carrington proud, is perhaps why he is in the third position.
 He’s got a good taste; he likes smart women not like the others, settling for ill-paid damsels in distress.
 And while we are at it, I should also enlighten you about the hot piece of shit he is.
 Yeah…throughout the trilogy, he is every bit of a manipulative shitbag, but then when the guy’s that sexy, you tend to forgive him like our protagonist did, after which you get used to it.
-He is also heart-stoppingly good-looking and mind-numbingly rich, so that makes it all the easier to like him.
+He is also heart-stoppingly good-looking and mind-numbingly rich.
+That makes it all the more easier to like him.

 4. Max Stella